TinTin-25/homad-theme-review/README.md

 Modify the snippet if you need to change these values.

+## Checkout purchase tracking

+To track completed orders with Facebook and TikTok pixels, include the new `snippets/checkout-purchase-tracking.liquid` snippet in your checkout settings:

+1. From your Shopify admin, go to **Settings → Checkout**.
+2. Under **Order status page**, paste the contents of `snippets/checkout-purchase-tracking.liquid` into the **Additional scripts** box.
+Shopify Plus merchants can instead include the snippet in `checkout.liquid`.

+The snippet reads the `checkout` object and fires `fbq('track', 'Purchase')` and `ttq.track('Purchase')` once the order status page loads.

 ## Debugging

 Add `debug=true` to the page URL to enable verbose console output from the pixel